Skip to main content

 Comparing Regulatory Status of Common Peptides

-The of peptides is not static.
+The regulatory status of peptides is not static.
 It can change based on new scientific evidence, FDA reviews, and legislative updates.
 The following table provides a snapshot of the regulatory landscape for several peptides, illustrating the complexity of the system.
 It is important to consult with a knowledgeable clinician for the most current information.

 Peptide Common Therapeutic Application General Regulatory Status